LearnTeachCode/intro-javascript-class/week-4/4-1-project-prompts.md

   2. Add your project planning notes (from the prework you completed before our class)
   3. Outline your first implementation details
   4. Sketch a flowchart with implementation details -- this should be *very* minimal, like one tiny thing you'd like to build *today*!
-  5. Build a simplified HTML mockup (again, this can be *very* minimal, like [our Hangman game example](https://hangman-v0-starter.glitch.me/))
+  5. Build a simplified HTML mockup for the first feature you want to start building (again, this can be *very* minimal, like [our Hangman game example](https://hangman-v0-starter.glitch.me/))

-## 4. Work together to implement the very first functional part of your app
+## 4. Work together to implement a feature of your app

 Borrowing off some of the project examples above, let's actually start building our apps!
 (Or if you've already started, this is the time to work on the *next* feature you'd like to implement.)

-**Suggestions for what to implement:**
+**Suggestions implementation:**

-  - When in doubt, use *comments* and `console.log()` statements in your code as an outline of what needs to happen, before you even write any actual code!
+  1. When in doubt, remember to use *comments* and `console.log()` statements in your code as an outline of what needs to happen, before you even write any actual code!
 This way you're not starting with just a blank page, and you can use comments as reminders for what you'll need to do next.

-  - Decide on your ***data models*** for the information you need to store or work with in your app.
+  2. Decide on your ***data models*** for the information you need to store or work with in your app.
 Think in terms of *data types* (strings, numbers, Booleans, objects, etc) and also in terms of *nested objects/arrays* if needed!
     > Remember our object vs array discussion from a previous class?
 Now's the time to use what you learned!

-  - Create some *fake data* or *hard-coded* variables for your app, and make sure they match your data models.
+  3. Create some *fake data* or *hard-coded* variables for your app, and make sure they match your data models.
     > Examples: the answer was always the letter "a" for our Hangman game.
 The Star Trek dummy text generator only had a handful of sentences saved into an array in the JavaScript file.

-  - Identify which pieces of your HTML mockup will need to be accessed or modified, and give them all unique IDs in your HTML file.
+  4. Identify which pieces of your HTML mockup will need to be accessed or modified, and give them all unique IDs in your HTML file.
 Create JavaScript objects for each of them.
     > Be sure to use descriptive variable names that represent what each thing is.
 And remember to use camelCase format!

-  - Interact with the user by implementing an event listener (or several!) and practice responding to the user's input, even if just using a placeholder or fake data at first.
+  5. Interact with the user by implementing an event listener (or several!) and practice responding to the user's input, even if just using a placeholder or fake data at first.
     > Reference the example projects; there's nothing wrong with copy-pasting some code.
 But make sure you understand how it works!
 Even better if you do practice typing the code from scratch on your own!

-  - Implement some basic logic for your app -- think conditional statements and loops!
+  6. Implement some basic logic for your app -- think conditional statements and loops!
 How does your app make decisions?
     > Example: the Hangman game needs to decide if the user won, lost, or can guess again.
 Feel free to reference that code.

-## 5. Set up your own Firebase app and start using a database
+## 5. BONUS: Set up your own Firebase app and start using a database

 If you have time to, this will be a fun next step to practice what we learned about Firebase in our previous class!